 Submitting Audio Files

 All students’ recorded speaking response files must be submitted online through the Digital Audio Submission (DAS) portal.
-Visit our page on Submitting Audio for information on how to submit student responses.
-The DAS portal will be available in early April 2019 for AP coordinators and school staff to create accounts.
+Visit the Submitting Audio page for information on how to submit student responses.
+The DAS portal will be available in early April 2020 for AP coordinators and school staff to create accounts.

 Important: Only audio responses submitted through the DAS portal will be scored.